berndporr/Flac2Raw/README.md

 ### JAVA code

 It's implemented as a class with a single method.
-Instantiating the class loads the shared library into memory and then you can call `uncompressFile2File` which converts the audio.
-The call is blocking.
+Instantiating the class loads the shared library into memory and then you can call `uncompressFile2File` or `uncompressAsset2File` which converts the audio.
+The call is blocking but should be thread safe if called multiple times from different threads.

 #### If you want to convert from file to file:
 ```